lesovikova/array/README.md

 This is an exercise project

 The task

  Complete Deliverable

-Create a JavaScript project (use jQuery and/or other frameworks if you wish) which loads an image from either https://unsplash.com/documentation or https://picsum.photos/ and displays on a web page.
+Create a JavaScript project (use jQuery and/or other frameworks if you wish) which loads an image and displays on a web page.

 The image can then be assigned to an email address.